lz2510/Tech/array.md

 # array

+## array data structure

+In computer science, an array is a data structure consisting of a collection of elements (values or variables), each identified by at least one array index or key.
+An array is stored such that the position of each element can be computed from its index tuple by a mathematical formula.
+The simplest type of data structure is a linear array, also called one-dimensional array.

 ## associative array or map or dictionary

 An array is one of the most powerful and flexible data types in PHP.